lolu-sholar/js-number-formatter/README.md

-# Number Formatter
-A javascript module that scans through string to remove non-numerals and formats out any found numbers based on configuration passed to it.
+##### A javascript module that scans through string to remove non-numerals and formats out any found numbers based on configuration passed to it.

 # Setup
 ```javascript